subvisual/subvisual.com/src/posts/2016-08-02-from-client-to-partner/index.md

 ---
+highlight: false
-path: /91-from-client-to-partner/
+path: 91-from-client-to-partner
-title: "From Client to Partner"
+title: From Client to Partner
+categories:
+  - inside-subvisual
 author: joao-ferreira
 date: 2016-08-02
 cover: cover.jpg
+intro: Starting a fresh, new project is a wonderful feeling.
+It is immaculate, filled with ambitious expectations, with an endless world of exciting possibilities that tingle our creative brains.
 tags:
   - general
-intro: "Starting a fresh, new project is a wonderful feeling.
-It is immaculate, filled with ambitious expectations, with an endless world of exciting possibilities that tingle our creative brains."
 ---

 Starting a fresh, new project is a wonderful feeling.
 It is immaculate, filled with ambitious expectations, with an endless world of exciting possibilities that tingle our creative brains.